Timmeahj/social-impact-hondenboot/README.md

 # Solo Challenge
 ## Social impact

 For this project I chose to make a website for the vzw Hondenboot Antwerpen.
-Their website is a little outdated and in desperate need for a new breath of life, which is what I'm hoping to provide for them.
+Their website is a little outdated and in desperate need for a new breath of life, which is what I'm hoping to provide for them.w

+!DISCLAIMER!
+For the skeleton of this website I used a free HTML / CSS template since we had 5 hours to make this assignment.

 ## What is Hondenboot Antwerpen.